 SuperTuxKart 0.9.1 users, you can a version of the scripts suitable for this version here : http://sourceforge.net/projects/supertuxkart/files/SuperTuxKart/0.9.1/blender-scripts-0.9.1.zip/download

 Users of the latest development version, you will need 5 scripts :

-- And finally, the stkdata folder which you must copy to the scripts/addons folder along with the scripts.
+Finally, remember to copy the stkdata folder to the scripts/addons folder along with the scripts.

 Find the latest versions in our media repository

 All of these .py files may simply be added to Blender by placing them in the scripts directory mentioned above.

 Then open Blender, and click on menu File > User Preferences.
 Go to the Add-Ons tab.
 Enable the following scripts :

 - B3D (BLITZ3D) Model Exporter under category Import-Export